Staars/docs/docs/ULP.md

 ### Micropython and micropython-esp32-ulp (FSM only) - DEPRECATED!!

-!!!
-DO NOT USE FOR NEW PROJECTS!
+!!! failure "DO NOT USE FOR NEW PROJECTS!"

-??? failure "This feature is not included in precompiled binaries"

 Only available for the ESP32 using the FSM type ULP.